Amiri83/IPloader/README.md

 ## 🛡️ Problem Overview

-At our network edge, we used a **Fortigate firewall** to block malicious IPs reported daily—often 60–70 addresses, suspected of hacking attempts.
+At our network edge, we used a **Fortigate firewall** to block malicious IPs reported daily—often hundreds addresses, suspected of hacking attempts.
 We faced several challenges:

 1. **Hosting the Blocklist**
 Fortigate required the Bad-IP list to be hosted on a web server (e.g., Nginx) to import and apply it.